AISemanticsStudy/lmpm/README.md

 You might never heard of "latent message passing" before.
 But once you have seen its elegance, you can't unseen it.

-Here is how we represent causal mask in LMPM: position t can only see strictly earlier tokens
+Here is how we represent GPT's causal mask in LMPM: position t can only see strictly earlier tokens
 ```
 visible Txt[t] <- Txt[0..t-1] when t > 0
 ```